 The most common cause of cancer for U.S. women is breast cancer.
 And, this year alone, another 300,000 women will learn they have the disease.
 While lung cancer leads to more female cancer deaths, about one in eight women will be diagnosed with breast cancer.

 Are you a breast cancer survivor?
 Do you know someone who has survived breast cancer?
 If so, we can assist you in getting life insurance.
 Life insurance companies have their own set of rules when it comes to people who have or have had breast cancer.
 If you need life insurance, then you need to know these rules.

-3 Questions You Should Ask Yourself About Breast Cancer and Life Insurance
+Top 3 Breast Cancer Life Insurance Questions

 - Is it possible to attain life insurance after you’ve survived breast cancer?